Ireland huff and puff but it’s not enough as France win

 Burns, whose general play was good, missed a kickable penalty but this was after Matthieu Jalibert did likewise, and soon after his miss Burns did open the scoring following good footwork by Earls on the right wing and a nice line by Keenan from which Bernard Le Roux went off his feet.

-When Le Roux was binned for tripping Earls as he chased another pinpoint box kick by Gibson-Park, Ireland worked a strike play off the ensuing lineout, bunching the French midfield with decoy runs by Robbie Henshaw and Garry Ringrose for Keenan to find Lowe in space.
+When Le Roux was binned for tripping Earls as he chased another pinpoint box kick by Gibson-Park, Ireland worked a strike play off the ensuing lineout, bunching the French midfield with decoy runs as Gibson-Park hit Robbie Henshaw up the middle and Burns, on the wrap, found Hugo Keenan in space.

 Almost immediately France struck after defending another aerial assault for Dulin to find grass way downfield and force a lineout 40 metres out.